NIST CSF Excel Workbook

 An immediate benefit is that our clients, contacts, and everyone on the web can download and use the NIST CSF Excel workbook.
 It is our hope that this tool will reduce the level of clerical work involved, allowing you to immediately engage in the important work of effective cybersecurity governance.
 Watkins is offering this tool for your use free of charge; however, we do recommend that you register your tool so that you can receive version updates as they become available.
 We recommend that you let us know that you are using the Excel workbook by sending us an email.

-The purpose of this tool is to record responses and calculate corresponding scores.
-Should your institution require further explanation of results or interpretation of the FFIEC Cybersecurity Assessment requirements, please contact us at firstname.lastname@example.org or (888) 230-3032.
+The purpose of this tool is to record responses at the sub-category level and provide a convenient roll-up to the category and functional levels.
+Should your institution require further explanation of results or interpretation of the NIST Cybersecurity Framework, please contact us at firstname.lastname@example.org or (888) 230-3032.

 The Excel file is a macro-free file and uses latest Excel Microsoft Office Open XML Format which does not allow for macros.
 The file size is 67,625 bytes (67 KB) and the SHA-1 checksum is E6E065D3B06712A13AE1EBC8E297516169ECF619.